-Two suspected terror group recruiters have been arrested in Saint Petersberg, justice authorities said on Saturday (Apr 15).
+ST PETERSBURG, RUSSIA – Two suspected terrorist recruiters have been arrested, Russian justice authorities said on Saturday (Apr 15).
 The recruiters are believed to be linked with “terrorists” in Central Asia and are also connected with a bomb attack on the Russian city’s metro system that killed at least 11 people and wounded 45 more on April 3.

 It is believed that one suspect, aged 32, is recruiting for ISIS, while the other suspect, aged 39, is accused of recruiting members for “terrorist organisations in Syria”.

 One of the suspects originated from the Osh region of Kyrgyzstan, an area where many are recruited to join ISIS in Syria and Iraq.

 It is believed that the 22-year-old Akbarjon Djalilov, a Russian national, born in Kyrgyzstan, was responsible for the blast.

 Although none of the terror groups have claimed to be responsible for the attack, investigators think that it might be linked with the ISIS militants.

 Since the start of April, seven Central Asian nationals have been arrested by Saint Petersberg police as they have been suspected of being recruiters of terror groups.